-Vertical temperature profiles plotted from CTD casts showed little evidence for strong stratification on most monitoring dates (Figure 3), with a <1°C difference in temperature between epilimnion and hypolimnion on most occasions.
+Vertical temperature profiles plotted from CTD casts showed little evidence for strong stratification on most monitoring dates (Figure 2), with a <1°C difference in temperature between epilimnion and hypolimnion on most occasions.
 Exceptions to this occurred on December 2014 when a 1.5°C difference was present between the epilimnion and hypolimnion and January 2015 when a >5°C difference was present.
-No data are presented for Site 2 October 2014 due to an instrumentation fault.
+No data is presented for Site 2 October 2014 due to an instrumentation fault.

-Evidence for artificial mixing of the epilimnion and hypolimnion was similarly limited, with reductions in thermal gradients at treatment sites only apparent in November 2014 and March 2015 (Figure 3).
-Unusually, there also appeared to be an increased thermal gradient at the treatment site compared with the control sites in December 2014.
+Evidence for artificial mixing of the epilimnion and hypolimnion was similarly limited, with apparent reductions in thermal variance at treatment sites only apparent in November 2014 and March 2015 (Figure 2).
+Unusually, there also appeared to be an increased thermal variance at the treatment site in comparison to the control sites in December 2014.
 However, three distinct plumes of darker water moving away from the mixing devices were observed on a number of occasions.
-These surface currents had not been observed in previous years and were often visible up to 200 m from the mixing device.
-Temperature profiles from CTD casts conducted in these visible plumes are presented in Figure 4.
+These plumes had not been observed in previous years and were often visible up to 50 m from the mixing device.
+Temperature profiles from CTD casts conducted in these visible plumes are presented in Figure 3.

-Figure 3.
+Figure 2.
 Vertical temperature profiles from three sites in Lake Rotoehu.
-Dashed lines indicate the operational artificial mixing device.
+Dashed lines indicate location of the operational artificial mixing device.
 Note: no Site 2 data available for October 2014.

-Figure 4.
+Figure 3.
 Vertical temperature profiles from CTD casts demonstrating the mixing effect in the plume leaving the artificial mixing device.
-Dashed lines indicate the operational artificial mixing device.
+Dashed lines indicate location of the operational artificial mixing device.
 The dashed purple line indicates the temperature profile within the water discharged from the mixing device.